shopware5/devdocs/source/developers-guide/backend-extension/index.md

 In order to connect the controller to a backend module, naming conventions are used.
 In our example the controller is called `Customer`, so Shopware will search for a backend application in `backend/customer/app.js`.
 If your controller was called `NewsletterManager`, the backend path would be `backend/newsletter_manager/app.js`.
-So basically, controllers names are in CamelCase, backend paths are in underscore, lowercase.
+So basically, controllers names are in CamelCase, backend paths are in snake_case.

 ### Bootstrapping
 When clicking the menu item, Shopware will trigger the following request to the configured controller's `index` action: